-Having a keen interest in archaeology from an early age Anna remembers with great fondness her time spent volunteering on the York University excavations of the royal Anglo Saxon burial site at Sutton Hoo during the late 1980’s, getting her first paid job there during her gap year before going on to study Archaeological Sciences at Liverpool University.
+Having a keen interest in archaeology from an early age Anna remembers with great fondness her time spent volunteering on the York University excavations of the royal Anglo Saxon burial site at Sutton Hoo during the late 1980’s, before going on to study Archaeological Sciences at Liverpool University.
 Anna completed further site and post-excavation placements with the Great Lakes Archaeological Research Centre in Milwaukee, Wisconsin USA whilst carrying out her studies.

 Graduating with a BSc Honours Degree in 1994 Anna worked in Heritage and Environmental Interpretation throughout England and Wales before joining Suffolk County Council Archaeological Service in 2005 as their Finds Supervisor.
 Working on both commercial and community excavations Anna particular enjoys working with groups of volunteers from local history groups to schools and university students, spending a year assisting the Outreach Officer on the Hands on Heritage Project helping to raise awareness of archaeology through archaeologically related children’s activities.